Source the componentsyour product is built from.

 BOM-Driven Sourcing: How Demand Shapes Supply

-The sourcing chain for a direct material:
+The sourcing chain for a direct material

 Types of Direct Material Spend